Constraints from Solar System tests on a covariant loop quantum black hole: Appendix

-In section \ref{constrain}, we have mentioned the PPN formalism in experimental datas to analyze the LQG theoretical calculation results of classical tests and obtain the constraints on $r_{0}$.
-PPN formalism contains all post-Newtonian theory, which is a good approximation in the weak field regimes, especially in the solar system, and slow motion \cite{Misner:1973prb, will2018theory}.
+In Sec. \ref{constrain}, we have mentioned the PPN formalism in experimental data to analyze the LQG theoretical calculation results of classical tests and obtain the constraints on $r_{0}$.
+PPN formalism contains all post-Newtonian theory, which is a good approximation in the weak field regime, especially in the solar system, and slow motion \cite{Misner:1973prb, will2018theory}.

 The PPN limit of the Schwarzschild metric in isotropic coordinates provided by the standard form \cite{eddington1923mathematical}:

 In this metric, the coefficients $A\left(r\right)$ and $B\left(r\right)$ can be expanded as power series in terms of the small quantity $M/r$, as given by \cite{robertson1962space}: